infiniflow/ragflow/api/http_api.md

 #### Request parameters

 - `"ids"`: (*Body parameter*)
-    Dataset IDs to delete.
+    IDs of the datasets to delete.

 ### Response

-The successful response includes a JSON object like the following:
+A successful response includes a JSON object like the following:

 ```json
 {